Turtle Mountain Community College: History

 TMCC was founded by the Turtle Mountain Band of Chippewa Indians in 1972.
 TMCC was chartered to the Turtle Mountain Band of Chippewa Indians in November, 1972.
 In 1994, the college was designated a land-grant college alongside 31 other tribal colleges.

 Campus

 The main campus is located just north of the unincorporated city of Belcourt.
 Belcourt is the center of the reservation community's government, commerce, and education for the more than 31,000 enrolled members of the tribe.
 The main campus houses a 165,000-square-foot academic building on an approximately 123-acre site.
 The facility houses technology, finance, general classrooms, science, math and engineering classrooms and labs, library and archives, learning resource centers, faculty area, student services area including a student union, gymnasium, auditorium, career and technical education facility, and mechanical.
 A wind turbine was erected in 2008 to serve as a source of power to the main campus.

 Academics

-TMCC offers certification and associate and bachelor's degree programs.
-TMCC offers a six-year associate degrees in seven subjects as well as four-year bachelor's degrees in elementary and secondary science.
+Turtle Mountain Community College offers Bachelor of Science, Associate of Arts, Associate of Science, Associate of Applied Science degrees and certificate.